Whole Wheat Cranberry Orange Soda Bread

 Cranberry bread recipe process step 1 add syrup to cranberries

-Place the chopped cranberries into a small bowl add the maple syrup; set aside.
+STEP 1: Place the cranberries into a small bowl add the maple syrup; set aside.

 all of the dry ingredients in a mixing bowl